 If I remember correctly, that mountain meeting was supposed to have occurred in Colorado.

-We also observe a frame of butterfly specimens on the wall of Sharky's when Bill enters with the "Lucky to be Alive" newspaper and orders a cappuccino.
-To enter Sharky's required his passing under a "bow" decoration in a staircase that was a duplicate of bow decorations observed at Victor's.
-Again, a requiem was playing.
-There are in the newspaper article on Amanda's overdose a number of doublings of text embraced by deja vu accounts of violence on a train.
+We also observe a frame of butterfly specimens on the wall of Sharky's (where the Rainbow was located) when Bill enters with the "Lucky to be Alive" newspaper and orders a cappuccino.
+A requiem was playing.

 Blackboards are on either side of the dart board in the game room.
 The blackboards in A Clockwork Orange are used peculiarly and so I'll make a note of them here, because one can see a couple of parallels with The Shining.